gy19rgm/gy19rgm.github.io/index.md

 This website was created to be an online portfolio of the **GEOG5990 Module**, which is a component of the UoL MSc GIS.

-More information about myself can be found <a href="https://gy19rgm.github.io/profile" target="_blank"> here </a>, while my wordpress site can be found at <a href="https://rosieresearches.wordpress.com/" target="_blank"> Rosie Researches </a> .
+More information about myself can be found [here](https://gy19rgm.github.io/profile), while my wordpress site can be found at <a href="https://rosieresearches.wordpress.com/" target="_blank"> Rosie Researches </a> .

 ### Assessment 1